emmanuelkamala/catalog-of-cocktails/README.md

-# Project: Catalogue of Recipes
+# Project: Catalog of Cocktails

-This is a project for building a catalog of recipes from an API.
-A user can browse through the recipes and be able to filter them based on the need of the user.
+This is a project for building a catalog of cocktails from a Cocktail API.
+A user can browse through the cocktails and be able to filter them based on the need of the user.

 ![screenshot](./dist/images/recipes.png)